TheRealKr3ative/Plinko/README.md

 ## Features

-- **Schema-first** -- declare shape and defaults upfront, keys are validated on every write
+- **Schema-first** -- declare field names and defaults upfront; every write is validated against the schema
-- **Dirty tracking** -- only changed fields are flushed to your persistence layer
+- **Dirty tracking** -- only changed fields are passed to `onSave` -- unchanged keys never trigger a flush
 - **Thenable hooks** -- `onLoad` and `onSave` return Promises -- you own the persistence logic
 - **Replication** -- per-key visibility scoped to `"owner"` or `"all"` via Schema under the hood
-- **Middleware** -- intercept and transform values before they land
+- **Middleware** -- intercept and transform values before they land on a field
-- **Snapshots** -- named point-in-time copies with diff and migrate support
+- **Snapshots** -- named point-in-time copies with diff and rollback support
 - **Standalone caches** -- key by anything, not just players
-- **Multiple caches** -- `Plinko.define()` returns isolated instances
+- **Multiple caches** -- `Plinko.define()` returns isolated instances that coexist independently

 ---

 ## Installation

-Place Plinko and its dependencies in `ReplicatedStorage`:
+Place Plinko and its dependencies inside `ReplicatedStorage`:

 ```
 ReplicatedStorage/